Local girth choosability of planar graphs: A Proof of Our Main Theorem

 Suppose now that $K''$ is an exceptional canvas of type (ii).
 Then there exists a vertex $u \in A''$ adjacent to one of $v_1$ and $v_4$ and to a vertex $y$ such that either $v_4v_3y$ or $v_1v_2y$ is the principal path of a generalized wheel $W_1$ where the vertices on the outer cycle of $W_1$ are on the outer face boundary of $G''$ and have lists of size at most three under $L''$.
-Note that every vertex in a generalized wheel has girth three, and for every vertex $x \in V(G'')$ with $\g_G(x) = 3$, if $|L(x)| > 3$ then $|L(x)| \geq 5$ and so $|L''(x)| \geq 4$.
+Note that every vertex in a generalized wheel has girth three, and for every vertex $x \in V(G'')$ with $\g_G(x) = 3$, if $|L(x)| > 3$ (and so, by Observation \ref{listsizes} if $x$ is not in $C$) then $|L(x)| \geq 5$ and so $|L''(x)| \geq 4$.
 It follows that every vertex in the outer cycle of $W_1$ is in the outer cycle of $G$.
 Since $K$ is unexceptional, we thus have that $u \in A'' \setminus A$.
 This is a contradiction, since there are no edges between $A'' \setminus A$ and $\{v_1, v_4\}$.

 Thus we may assume that $K''$ is an exceptional canvas of type (iii) and thus that there exists a subgraph $W_2$ that is a generalized wheel with principal path $S$ such that the vertices on the outer cycle of $W_2$ are on the outer cycle of $G''$ and have lists of size at most three under $L''$.
 As noted above, for every vertex $x \in V(G'')$ with $\g_G(x) = 3$, if $|L(x)| > 3$ then $|L(x)| \geq 5$ and so $|L''(x)| \geq 4$.
 It follows that every vertex $x$ in the outer cycle of $W_2$ is in the outer cycle of $G$ and has $|L(x)| = |L''(x)|$.
 Since $K$ is unexceptional, this is a contradiction.